hailex42/configure-ad/README.md

 Log into Client-1.
 Go to systems settings, click rename this PC, in the Computer Name tab click Change to rename computer.
-In the 'Member of'section; select Domain and input the name of the domain: (eg. nero.com) Join Client-1 to the Domain
+In the 'Member of'section; select Domain and input the name of the domain: (eg. nero.com) Input logon credentials for nero.com\jane_admin (This account has permission to join the domain).

+Join Client-1 to the Domain

 Ensure Client-1’s DNS is set to DC-1’s Private IP.